hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Block-Explorer.md

 Use the [Alethio Ethereum Lite Explorer](https://github.com/Alethio/ethereum-lite-explorer) to explore blockchain data at the block, transaction, and account level.

-The Alethio Ethereum Lite Explorer is a Web application that connects to any Ethereum JSON-RPC-enabled node.
+The Alethio Ethereum Lite Explorer is a web application that connects to any Ethereum JSON-RPC-enabled node.
 The Explorer does not require an online server, hosting, or trusting third parties to display the blockchain data.